StollerSystem/Pierre-s-Bakery/README.md

   * input: 10
   * output: 17

+* Create a Bread object with a description

 * Add a Bread or Pastry Object to shopping cart (list)

 * Return the total cost of the order: